 Tires have birth dates that are listed right on the sidewall, along with the tire’s size and a load of other information.
 Most automakers recommend replacing tires six years after their date of manufacture to avoid malfunction.
 As tires age, the compounds in the rubbers can break down and lead to cracking or even blowouts while the vehicle is in motion.

 When shopping for tires, you’ll see all sorts of mileage numbers being thrown out.
 This isn’t really a guarantee, because the conditions for each vehicle are so different.
 It’s more of an expected mileage, so if the tire is listed with 60,000 miles, it’s expected to last that long if taken care of properly.
 If the tire malfunctions before it wears to a certain point, it’s usually covered by a manufacturer’s warranty, but it won’t cover damage caused by abuse or abnormal wear caused by improper vehicle maintenance.
+You can read more about this on our Best Tires, A Buying Guide article here.

 Ordering your tires online vs. the shop will save you money